Azeem Rafiq: Personal life

-Rafiq is married and he and his wife have a child.
+Rafiq is married and he and his wife have a son and a daughter.
 Their first child was stillborn in 2018 after his wife had endured a difficult pregnancy, and shortly afterwards Rafiq was released by Yorkshire; he has spoken of the impact of his release, the way he was treated at the club and the stillbirth had on his mental health and that he considered suicide.
 After the stillbirth the couple spent some time in Pakistan, with Rafiq on compassionate leave from Yorkshire.
-It was at this time that he first made Yorkshire aware of incidents of racism at the club.
+It was at this time that he first made Yorkshire aware of alleged incidents of racism at the club.

-During the COVID-19 pandemic lockdown in 2020, Rafiq and his sister began to provide food for National Health Service and other key-workers in Barnsley and to raise money for the local hospice.
+During the COVID-19 pandemic lockdown in 2020, Rafiq and his sister began to provide food for National Health Service and other key workers in Barnsley and to raise money for the local hospice.
 This led to the siblings setting up a tea-shop business based out of the shipping container.
 He opened a fish and chip shop in Barnsley in 2021 and has continued to gain qualifications to coach cricket since leaving the professional game.

 Racism at Yorkshire

 In 2020, in an interview with Taha Hashim of Wisden, Rafiq revealed how he experienced racism, harassment and bullying during his time playing for Yorkshire.
 The interview was initially about his work during the COVID-19 pandemic and his new business, but when Hashim asked about his early career Rafiq opened up about the racism he had encountered at the club.
 He spoke about having an "openly racist" captain at one point and how on one occasion a senior player had commented on the number of Asian players at the club, suggesting that "we need to have a word about that".

 In further interviews with CricInfo, the BBC and the Cricket Badger podcast, he described how he believed he had been made to feel like an "outsider" and outlined instances where he believed that the club was institutionally racist in its approach.
 He described how he had initially tried to fit in with the culture within the club and had done things that "as a Muslim, I now look back on and regret", and went on to describe specific instances of racist behaviour and that he had first reported his concerns about behaviour by people in the club in 2017 but felt that he had been ignored.
 These included instances of behaviour by spectators at matches towards Asian players.

-Rafiq had first raised concerns about incidents of racism at Yorkshire in August 2018 following the stillbirth of his first child.
+Rafiq had first raised concerns about incidents of racism in Yorkshire in August 2018 following the stillbirth of his first child.
 It has been reported that his concerns were dismissed as "vague" by Yorkshire's Chief Executive Officer Mark Arthur, and that the club failed to adequately investigate the issues at this point, apparently believing that Rafiq did not wish to pursue the issue.